maco4457/PPL-Paper/Paper.md

 Lua originally borrowed from Sol, a TeX-like description language designed for creating reports, and from Modula, a Pascal fork.
 It was designed as a description language for graphics metafiles, and is most commonly used layered as a C or C++ API today.
-It's especially popular for game programming and other graphical uses.
+It's especially popular for game programming and other graphical uses, ut generally performs best when used as a functional scripting API.
 World of Warcraft uses it for interface customization.
 A Linux utility called Conky uses it to display changing information like system data, the weather, and upload/download speeds directly on the desktop.
-It was even included as part of the FLAME/Skypwiper/Wiper malware as scripting support for already compiled C++ modules.
+It was even included as part of the FLAME/Skywiper/Wiper malware as scripting support for already compiled C++ modules.

 It's currently listed as #20 in overall popularity online by the Tiobe index.
 Though as in Python whole programs can be written in Lua and there is support for object-oriented and empirical programming, it's very conducive to a functional scripting style.
 This is due to elements